Trump's lawyers must get 72-hour warning if Treasury turns over president's tax returns to Democrats: judge

 Washington, D.C., District Court Judge Trevor McFadden, a Trump appointee, put the two-week order in place because the Treasury Department could reverse course under the new Biden administration.

-He also ordered both sides to give a status report Feb.
+He also ordered both sides to give a status report on Feb.
 3.

-The nomination of President Biden's treasury secretary pick, former Federal Reserve boss Janet Yellen, was unanimously approved by the Senate Finance Committee on Friday and now heads to the full Senate for a vote Monday.
+The nomination of President Biden's Treasury secretary pick, former Federal Reserve boss Janet Yellen, was unanimously approved by the Senate Finance Committee on Friday and now heads to the full Senate for a vote Monday.

 WHO IS JANET YELLEN, BIDEN'S PICK TO LEAD THE TREASURY?

 Douglas Letter, general counsel for the House, told McFadden in the hearing that Treasury has a "clear legal obligation" to turn over the documents that Democrats still want even though he’s out of office, according to Politico.
 "Our feeling is enough is enough.
-The statute is clear."
+The statute is clear," he said.

 It’s unclear if the Treasury Department under Biden will allow the House access to the returns.